MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-entra-id.md

 ## About the code

-This sample demonstrates how to use [Azure AD Spring Boot Starter client library for Java](https://docs.microsoft.com/java/api/overview/azure/active-directory-spring-boot-starter-readme?view=azure-java-stable) to sign in users into your Azure AD tenant and obtain an **Access Token** for calling **Microsoft Graph**.
+This sample demonstrates how to use [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) to sign in users into your Microsoft Entra ID tenant and obtain an **Access Token** for calling **Microsoft Graph**.
 It also makes use of **Spring Oauth2 Client** and **Spring Web** boot starters.

 ### Project Initialization